Mombasa tusks: Origin

 The Mombasa tusks were originally constructed in 1952 by the British administration of the Colony and Protectorate of Kenya, commemorating the visit of Queen Elizabeth II to the city.
 Made of wood and canvas, they were erected on the Kilindini Road, as Moi Avenue was then called, which led to the Queen's residence at the Mombasa Yachting Club (or simply Mombasa Club), situated next to Uhuru Garden.
 The monument quickly became a local attraction, with companies and local residents advertising and making announcements by the tusks.

-There were originally just two tusks over Moi Avenue, which was then a one-lane road; however, it later expanded to two lanes and a new set of tusks were built in 1956 by the municipal council.
+Due to the impression the original canvas & wood tusks made, the municipal council wanted to make them a more permanent structure.
+There were originally just two tusks over Moi Avenue, which was then a one-lane road; however the road later expanded to two lanes and a new set of tusks were commissioned in 1956 by the municipal council.
+The new tusks were built totally by a well established local family company called Haji Suleman Haji Ladh & sons.
 Another reason for the refurbishment was the visit of Princess Margaret to the region in that year.
-A few metres away from the site of the original monument, the four new tusks (two over each lane) are made of weather-resistant aluminium.
+A few metres away from the site of the original monument, the four new tusks (two over each lane) were made of weather-resistant aluminium & designed to last.
 The tusks coincidentally form the shape of the letter M, the first letter in Mombasa.